Beorhtmund/beorhtmund.github.io/README.md

 # Beorhtmund
 As I learn more, my page will get updated regularly.
-I will start adding JavaScript to my projects.
 \
 Click on this link to see my portfolio: https://beorhtmund.github.io

-FIX: I need to change the navbar so it fades from dark to light.

 ## *Tribute Page (HTML, CSS)
 This page is a tribute to Wernher Von Braun for his role in the advancement of space exploration.
 It can be found at: https://beorhtmund.github.io/page/tribute.html